prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 "I'll be right out.

-I'll eat with you and then we'll put the cot in."
+I'll eat with you,then we'll put the cot in.

 So, he said to himself, we did well to stop the quarrelling.